 While all three protocols employ the encrypted tunnel, EAP-TLS requires encryption of the information in the tunnel.
 Many major companies are switching over to certificate-based authentication because of EAP-TLS’s superior network security.

-EAP-TLS requires users to enroll for a certificate, enforcing the use of organizational onboarding software that correctly configures all devices for network authentication.
+Also, because EAP-TLS requires users to enroll for a certificate, enforcing the use of organizational onboarding software that correctly configures all devices for network authentication.
 This automated enrollment process does away with manual configuration, removing the onus from the end user, and ensures devices don’t send credentials to a rogue actor.

-Encrypt your Wi-Fi network to prevent MITM attacks
+Encrypt your Wi-Fi Network with EAP-TLS Certificates to Prevent MITM attacks

-A man-in-the-middle attack is so dangerous because it’s designed to work around the secure tunnel and make itself an endpoint.
-The best way to prevent MITM attacks is to encrypt the data through certificates and EAP-TLS authentication.
+A man-in-the-middle attack is so dangerous because it’s designed to work around the secure tunnel and trick devices into connecting to it’s SSID.
+The best way to prevent MITM attacks is to encrypt the data through certificates and 802.1x EAP-TLS authentication.
 Passwords are no longer a viable option and certificates are the future of online security.
 Click here to see how inexpensive and easy it can be to deploy certificates for your Wi-Fi network.